TIGERs-Mannheim/AutoReferee/README.md

 	sudo apt-get install maven
 	```

-3. You can the proceed to cloning the repository:
+3. You can then proceed to cloning the repository:

 	```
 	git clone http://gitlab.tigers-mannheim.de/open-source/AutoReferee.git